yinguobing/facial-landmark-detection-hrnet/README.md

 Even though the model wights are saved in the checkpoint, it is better to save the entire model so you won't need the source code to restore it.
 This is useful for inference and model optimization later.

 ### For cloud/PC applications
-Exported model will be saved in `saved_model` format in directory `./exported`.
+Exported model will be saved in `saved_model` format in directory `exported`.
 You can restore the model with `Keras` directly.
 Loading the model in OpenCV is also [supported](https://github.com/yinguobing/facial-landmark-detection-hrnet/issues/3).

 ```shell
 python3 train.py --export_only=True